How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 10. Test the new handlebar height

-Expand the stem
+Unfold the stem

-Loosen the bolts connecting the handlebar to the stem.
+Remove the bolts connecting the handlebar to the stem.
 Remove the front stem cover and set it aside in a safe place.

 Bicycle steering column maintenance - video